calderonalexis/Resume/README.md

 ### _OVERVIEW_

 I am an experienced Engineer with hands-on experience in routing & switching, network security and wireless network.
 For over 4 years of success in implementation and operation of LAN/WAN networks, management, design, providing network engineering, technical support services and facilitating the upgrading network components as well as securing their hardening.

-    On other hand, my goals are focused on the performance, automation and operation of data and security platform through my training and professional experience.
+On other hand, my goals are focused on the performance, automation and operation of data and security platforms through my training and professional experience.

 ### _WORK EXPERIENCE_